STAT-JET-ASU/DataScience1/Syllabus/SyllabusS2019.md

 * [LaTeX](https://www.ctan.org/starter)
 * DataCamp (via [AsULearn](https://asulearn.appstate.edu/my/))

-You must have an active internet connection and be registered in the course to access the server.
+You must have an active internet connection and be registered in the course to access the ASU RStudio server.
 To access the server, point any web browser to <https://mathr.math.appstate.edu/>.
-You will need to acknowledge the connection is unsecure and possibly add a security exception to your web browser.
-Use your Appstate Username and Password to access the server.
+Use your Appstate Username and Password to log in.
 A screen shot of the RStudio server is shown below.
 If you have problems with your Appstate Username or Password visit [IT Support Services](http://support.appstate.edu/) or call 262-6266.

 <img src="RStudioLogIn.jpg" width="564" style="display: block; margin: auto;" />